 13 July 2013 The Revolutionary Court in Robat-Karim sentenced Ebrahim to one year in prison and two years’ internal exile in Sarbaz on numerous charges including propaganda against the Islamic regime, evangelism, contact with anti-Islamic agents abroad and running a Christian website.
 Ebrahim was tried without representation, as his family could not afford to hire a lawyer.

 21 August 2013 While Ebrahim was on a short leave from Rajai-Shahr prison in Karaj, he was arrested again, in a meeting at a friend’s office.
 Security authorities accused him of spying for the Israeli Intelligence service, Mossad.
 He was held in Evin prison until 2 October 2014, when he was transferred back to Rajai Shahr prison.
 Also known as Gohardasht, Rajai-Shahr is a maximum-security prison housing Iran’s most violent criminals and terrorists.
+Some Christian prisoners, including Ebrahim, were moved there from Evin prison in 2013 following a clash between guards and prisoners.

 13 January 2015 Ebrahim was due for release, but was kept in detention and a new case was opened against him.